Register as a healthcare professional

 - Patient’s knowledge level assessment

 In this section you will learn how to provide and manage psoriasis patients virtually, without losing the important elements that a formal face to face consult includes.
-This is in recognition that Healthcare professionals are likely to be conducting more consultations virtually in 2021 and beyond, not only due to the COVID 19 pandemic, but the long-term NHS Plan, which includes: ‘... a commitment that by 2023/24 every patient in England will be able to access a digital first primary care offer...’
+This is in recognition that Healthcare professionals are likely to be conducting more consultations virtually in the future, from lessons learnt during the COVID 19 pandemic, and also the long-term NHS Plan, which includes: ‘... a commitment that by 2023/24 every patient in England will be able to access a digital first primary care offer...’

 - Understand what psoriasis and psoriatic arthritis means to people and how their quality of life may be compromised.

 - Recognise that psoriasis and psoriatic arthritis are more than a skin and joint condition.

 - Be able to advise people with psoriasis and psoriatic arthritis on managing their condition effectively.